 Let me start off with this, I am a tech dummy, when I hear the word ‘bug’ my first thought is “where?” and “Can I squish it?”.
-Now I’m surrounded by the term and not because I found myself working for a very busy pest control centre.
-I’m a Marketing Executive for a digital transformation company and a part of our business is to investigate software to highlight these bugs, but mostly we help companies to deliver high-quality software faster”.
+Now I am surrounded by the term and not because I found myself working for a very busy pest control centre.
+I am a marketing executive for a digital transformation company where our business is to investigate software to highlight these issues and consult companies to deliver high-quality software faster”.

 Now on to what a defect is, simply put a defect is ‘a shortcoming, imperfection, or lack‘, as you can see this is quite similar to a bug.
 An example of a defect could be, a word processing program will let you open and create a document, however, each time you try to re-open the saved document to make further changes, it crashes.
 This impacts usability and makes one of the main purposes of the program void and not forgetting makes it infuriating if you really need this document!
 Both bugs and defects cause unexpected actions to what the desired result should be and not just physical application errors, we can go as far as saying it also causes additional stress and frustration on development teams and additional revenue.
 This being from either having to invest in additional manpower to resolve the issue or because of the loss of revenue from items not being bought or in compensation for the outcome (I’m looking at you Amazon).

 Though both types of issues are very similar to what happens to the application, service or system and the outcome on the teams and users, they do hold some differences also.
 These difference lie in when they’re discovered in the development/testing cycle.
 So how do you know when an issue is a bug or a defect?
 Why not call all issues a bug or defects or even just issues?